Usserød Textile Factory: History

+Part od the factory site in a detail from a plan from 1815.

 Children at work in the Royal Military Textile Factory in Usserød, seen on Johan Gottlieb Cramber's ceremonial target from the Royal Copenhagen Shooting Society.

 The first textile mill at the site was established by a private consortium in 1791.
 They had previously unsuccessfully applied for a royal license to build a textile mill on Mølleåen.
 In 1802 it was taken over by the state and from 1809 used for manufacturing textiles for military uniforms.
 From 1815, it completely replaced the Royal Military Textile Manufactury on Rigensgade in Copenhagen which was converted into a new garrison hospital.
 When the production peaked in 1814, Usserød Textile Mill produced more than 90,000 metres of textiles and employed 700 workers half of which were children.